-In 1995 after many hundreds of flying hours the balloon was getting porous and a new envelope with updated artwork and logo was purchased from Cameron Balloons reg. no GBPPA then in 1989 because of changes to display regulations I obtained a commercial pilots licence
+In 1995 after many hundreds of flying hours, the balloon was getting porous and a new envelope with updated artwork and logo was purchased from Cameron Balloons reg. no GBPPA then in 1989 because of changes to display regulations I obtained a commercial pilots license.

 After 23 years of great fun and adventures it was time to pass the honor on to the next generation......

 Duncan Lambert Director of Rix Petroleum looks back at how he became the next generation Rix Balloon pilot....

 I always had a passion for flying, I always wanted to fly helicopters, however, a reality check is that helicopters cost around £400 per hour to run, both in training, and then finally once qualified, so after trying both fixed-wing and gliding I decided to try ballooning, in my early days within Rix I had flown with Alan Frank our current pilot at that time, and found the experience to be exhilarating, I helped out a little with retrieving but was frustrated by just watching, not long after that Alan left the company leaving the balloon without a pilot and just parked in the warehouse, I approached my director and asked if I could take over the team and learn to fly, yes, was the answer, and that was the start of my ballooning career.

 My next challenge was to find a local (P1) pilot that could train me, David Allum was well known within the ballooning circuit and became my instructor, he lived very close to me so it was a good fit.